 PERA Enterprise Lifecycle Model

-The PERA Enterprise Lifecycle Model is comprised of three basic components:
+The Enterprise Lifecycle Model is comprised of three types of model:

 PERAWHA2_Trans.gif - 3027 Bytes

-In fact however, each of the three components has an interface with the other two, so the PERA diagram might actually be better represented as "wrapped around" a sphere.
+In fact, each of the three models has an interface with the other two, so the PERA diagram might actually be better represented as "wrapped around" a sphere.
 Unfortunately, this is difficult to represent on a two dimensional page.

 PERA_Globe.gif - 2254 Bytes